Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/GUI FLP Exporter.md

 1. Update status label
     1. Export 1 project, then export another project.
 Label gets overlapped.
     2. Added clear label in "def export_selected".
+2. When sync is clicked, and i manually close the folders, it did not update when i clicked sync again
+3. Original Sync button does not take same location once settings is clicked again

 ## **Exporting**